ahimsauzi/vue-auth/README.md

 # vue-update

-> Vue Auth & more
+> Vue Auth using Axios and Firebase.

 ## Build Setup